 What if you're not tutoring test preparation?
 What if you teach art to a bunch of primary school students?

 This is a type of learner who primarily enjoys having fun, so keeping thing fresh and moving along at a relaxed pace would work best.

 Rule #2 for bundling: keep a lively pace and mix things up!

 This applies to art classes for children as well as for those who seek to learn art for pleasure.
-Few people want to rehash what they've already been exposed to, so designing a programme where every session brings something new will make your lessons exciting and fun; causing your students to return eagerly and ask when the next course starts!
+Few people want to rehash what they've already been exposed to, so designing a program where every session brings something new will make your lessons exciting and fun; causing your students to return eagerly and ask when the next course starts!

-On the other hand, for those who really want to get a good, fundamental education in art, no matter what the medium, you should make your courses progressive, so that each successive lesson starts with a brief recap of the last session before building on that knowledge.
+On the other hand, for those who really want to get a good, fundamental education in art, no matter what the medium, you should make your courses progressive so that each successive lesson starts with a brief recap of the last session before building on that knowledge.

 You would naturally charge more for such course bundles than you would for those who are learning art as a hobby.

 Another good course bundle would be targeted to care centers for the elderly, or perhaps you could organize a series of lessons at your local community center.